Haskeeb265/obsidian-vault/1 - Rough Notes/PortSwigger (SQL Injection).md

 	- **INSERT**
 	- **SELECT with ORDER BY**

-- There are different types of SQL injections.
-Some
+- There are different types of SQL injections:
+	1. Retrieving hidden data
+	2. Altering application logic
+	3. UNION attacks
+	4. Blind SQL injections (output is not shown on the application interface)